Canola oil, known as rapeseed oil in the UK, was linked to poor learning, weight gain and possibly Alzheimer’s.

-Canola oil — a widely used vegetable oil — has been linked to memory problems and possibly Alzheimer’s disease by new research.
+Canola oil — a widely used vegetable oil — has been linked to memory problems and possibly Alzheimer’s disease by research.

 One of the most widely consumed oils in the world, relatively little is known about canola oil’s effect on health.

-The new study, though, from Temple University in the US, showed canola oil was linked to poor learning and weight gain in a mouse model.
+The study, though, from Temple University in the US, showed canola oil was linked to poor learning and weight gain in a mouse model.

 The findings are in contrast to extra virgin olive oil which studies find is beneficial for brain health.

 Professor Domenico Praticò, Director of the Lewis Katz School of Medicine at Temple University, said:

 “Canola oil is appealing because it is less expensive than other vegetable oils, and it is advertised as being healthy.